Celebrity Edge: Construction

-STX France began preparing construction for the first new Edge class vessel with the steel-cutting ceremony on 21 November 2016 at its shipyard in Saint-Nazaire, France.
+STX France began preparing construction for the first new Edge-class vessel with the steel-cutting ceremony on 21 November 2016 at its shipyard in Saint-Nazaire, France.
 On the same day, Celebrity announced the name of the first newbuild as Celebrity Edge, and her sister ship as Celebrity Beyond, which was later changed to Celebrity Apex in July 2018.

 Six months after the steel-cutting, Celebrity Edge had her keel laying and coin ceremony at STX France on 21 June 2017.
 She was officially launched on 23 January 2018, marking her float-out from the shipyard.
 On 27 July 2018, she began her first round of sea trials and completed them four days later, on 1 August.
 Her second and final round of sea trials were performed in September 2018.
 Celebrity Edge was delivered on 31 October 2018.

 Service history

-Following her delivery, Celebrity Edge jumpstarted her inaugural season on 6 November 2018 with a transatlantic crossing from France to Port Everglades in Fort Lauderdale, Florida.
+Following her delivery, Celebrity Edge jump-started her inaugural season on 6 November 2018 with a transatlantic crossing from France to Port Everglades in Fort Lauderdale, Florida.
 As a result of construction progressing faster than expected, Celebrity released four three-day preview cruises for sale upon the ship's arrival in Florida: 21 November, 24 November, 1 December, and 6 December.

 Celebrity named 2014 Nobel Peace laureate Malala Yousafzai as the godmother to Celebrity Edge in April 2017 and Yousafzai christened the ship in a ceremony on 4 December 2018.
 The ship's official maiden voyage sailed on 9 December 2018, calling in the ports of Key West, Grand Cayman, and Costa Maya.

 Since December 2018, Celebrity Edge has been homeported at Port Everglades, operating weekly Eastern and Western Caribbean sailings during the winter season, and sailing in the Mediterranean during the summer season.

-On 15 November 2022, Celebrity opened the 2024 Alaskan Cruising Season and announced the Celebrity Edge would be on the Alaskan cruises.
+In November 2022, Celebrity opened the 2023 Alaskan Cruising Season and announced Celebrity Edge would be on the Alaskan cruises.
+Then Celebrity Edge moved to service the 2023/2024 Australia/New Zealand circuit, and returned to the Alaskan circuit in May 2024.